Rawad84/vsphere-openshift-vm-migration-automation/README.md

 1. To utlize the SDK used in post-migration.py script.
 Make sure you install it first following the instructions on the main page in [Repo](https://github.com/vmware/vsphere-automation-sdk-python).

 2. Move inside the repository folder and execute the `install.py` script.
-This script checks for required Python modules and installs any missing ones:
+This script checks for required Python modules and installs any missing ones

+3. Create namespace and the network-attachment-definition for each VM need to be migrated to Openshift

 ## Code Execution